Concurrent Design Optimization of Powertrain Component Modules in a Family of Electric Vehicles: Methodology

 \subsection{Problem Definition: Concurrent Design Optimization}

-The large high-efficiency area in an \ac{EM} torque map allows for merely small power losses in many different operating points, as opposed to the conventional internal combustion engine's relatively tight sweet spot region.
-This feature enables differently-sized vehicles to share the same motor with limited drawbacks, which can be further reduced when employing a modular design, taking advantage of the topologies enabled by the technology.
+The traditional powertrain design approach consists of tailoring the components' sizes to each individual vehicle.
+When considering electric vehicles, the large high-efficiency area in an \ac{EM} torque map allows for merely small power losses in many different operating points, as opposed to the conventional internal combustion engine's relatively tight sweet spot region (Fig.~\ref{fig:ICEEV}).
+This feature enables differently-sized vehicles to share the same motor model with limited drawbacks, which can be further reduced when employing a modular design, taking advantage of the topologies enabled by the technology.
 Furthermore, the battery is an intrinsically modular component and can be easily manufactured in packs of the family-optimal size, satisfying the energy requirements with the optimal number of modules and fostering customization and diversification (range-extended variants).
-The great advantage of using the same module for many different vehicles lies in the \ac{EoS} effects triggered by the increased production volumes.
+The great advantage of using the same module type for many different vehicles lies in the \ac{EoS} effects triggered by the increased production volumes.
 Compared to a vehicle-tailored design, where every vehicle features components specifically optimized for its design and operations, in concurrent design the manufacturer can amortize overhead costs on a larger number of items, reducing their specific cost.
+Although this approach enables battery and motor swapping business, our design methodology does not focus on this feature, prioritizing the cost reduction induced by standardization and modularization.
 However, due to the asymptotic behavior of the phenomenon, usually described as the ``law of diminishing returns", an increase in production volumes will bear relatively smaller advantages in module cost every time.
 Despite the module cost reduction, the standardization of the components could lead to underwhelming performance or excessively high energy consumption, negatively impacting the end-user of the vehicle.
-For these reasons, we introduce some performance constraints and minimize the \ac{TCO} of the family, accounting for both the end-users and manufacturer through its two constituents: the cost of operations and the vehicle acquisition price, which can be related to the manufacturing cost~\cite{KoenigNicolettiEtAl2021}.
-We exploit numerical optimization techniques to strike the optimal balance between energy efficiency and \ac{EoS} cost reduction, taking into account all the constraints from each of the vehicles in the family simultaneously to avoid performance degradation.
-We devise a bi-level, nested algorithm exploring every configuration of modules in the family and leveraging convex properties to rapidly converge to the globally optimal solution.
+For this reason, we exploit numerical optimization techniques to strike the optimal balance between energy efficiency and \ac{EoS} cost reduction, taking into account all the constraints from each of the vehicles in the family simultaneously, to avoid performance degradation.
+We devise a bi-level, nested algorithm exploring every configuration of the modules in the family and leveraging convex properties to rapidly converge to the globally optimal solution.
 Subsequently, we compare the optimally sized configurations to identify the lowest \ac{TCO} while retaining information on the other sub-optimal solutions.